Introduction

 Graph types

-The following code snippet finds all movies with the specified title and returns person
+The following code snippet finds all movies with the specified title and returns person, acted_in and movie.

 records, summary, keys = driver.execute_query("""